 Jennifer Rose decided to start her own full time training program.
 The scope of her work encompassed teaching students and training horses specializing in hunter/jumper.
 Starting young horses under saddle, teaching liberty work unbridled and & trick training were also areas of Jennifer's main focus.

 Jennifer Rose obtained her Harmony Horsemanship certification.
 Jennifer is always striving to better herself by and riding with fellow trainers and attending/hosting clinics.
 She has ridden with clinicians such as Lindsey Partridge of Harmony Horsemanship and Olympic silver medalist Greg Best.
-Jennifer has attended clinics with well-known horsemanship trainers such as Clinton Anderson, Craig Cameron, Brendan Wise and Grand Prix Dressage rider and trainer Ben Albright.
+Jennifer has attended clinics with well-known horsemanship trainers such as Clinton Anderson, Craig Cameron, and Grand Prix Dressage rider & trainer Ben Albright.
 Jennifer has also been doing work for US warmblood breeders, bringing their young horses along and attending shows & breed inspections along the east coast.

 Jennifer simply smiled with gratitude and carried on with what she was doing.
 And that is, what she was born to do.